 Some scholarship funds have specific award criteria.
 To help us process your scholarship renewal and identify you for future scholarships, please complete the Scholarship Interest Form.

 Please refer to the Diversity, Equity & Inclusion scholarship page for scholarship information.

 Deferment of Scholarships

-Currently enrolled engineering students can apply for a few specific engineering scholarships such as Study Abroad, Ambassador (watch for newsletter info), Johnson (for female), or the David scholarship for International students.
+Currently enrolled engineering students can apply for a few specific engineering scholarships such as Study Abroad, Ambassador (watch for newsletter info), Johnson Scholarship for female students, or the David Scholarship for international students.